celeritas-project/regression/README.md

 For the 'version', use `git describe --tags --match 'v*'`, and please make sure you're on the `master`/`main` branch!

+In these in initial tests, the field was defined to have a value of `[0,0,1]`.

 ## Failing assertions: